 Take a meter reading, sit tight and don’t switch

-Cancel your direct debit if you want to.
-You will continue to move to your chosen supplier if you already have a switch in progress.
+If you have already requested a switch don’t worry - you will continue to move to your chosen supplier if you already have a switch in progress.

 Wait for Ofgem to appoint a new supplier